 The body and neck of the guitar have been over-painted black, except for the top which retains the original "Redburst" finish.
 In addition to the structural and other restoration works required, the finish will require considerable work, cutting back the over-painting, in order to get an acceptable finish.
 On completion of this I anticipate that the cosmetic appearance will be quite reasonable, and as you would expect for an approx. 65/70 year old Harmony archtop, but it is not possible to anticipate, at this stage, whether the original "Redburst" finish on the back & sides can be retrieved....more likely they will remain solid black, which I think will suit the guitar well.

-Although I will do much of the time-consuming basic cutting back work myself, beyond that, I will be indebted to the luthier I work with, for some of his excellent partial refinishing work, similar to that completed on a number of my previous restorations, completed after any structural work and the removal of some old, poorly applied over-finish is completed, but in such a skilful manner that it does not look refinished.
+Although I will do much of the time-consuming basic cutting back work myself, beyond that, I will be indebted to the luthier I work with, for some of his excellent partial refinishing work, similar to that completed on a number of my previous restorations, completed after any structural work and the removal of some old, poorly applied over-finish is completed, but in such a skillful manner that it does not look refinished.

 Having now undertaken an examination of the guitar, jointly with the professional luthier, to establish the schedule of restoration works we will need to complete, it is not entirely clear whether the guitar has already benefited from a neck reset, due to the over-finishing, but the neck joint does appear stable.
 However there may be a need to adjust the alignment of the fingerboard, rather than the angle of the neck itself, so in order to gain sufficient string height for the bridge, without excessive action height, we may need to take the fingerboard off, line the underside with hardwood veneer, and then sand to a revised slope, before re-fixing.
-The less radical method which may possibly available to us is via the re-levelling of the top surface of the fingerboard, which we will need to do anyway, but taking more material off the nut end of the fingerboard than the bridge end, may be sufficient.
+The less radical method which may possibly available to us is via the re-levelling of the top surface of the fingerboard, which we will need to do anyway in order to remove wear indentations, but taking more material off the nut end of the fingerboard than the bridge end, may be sufficient.

 The re-levelling will be needed anyway to remove unevenness & wear, prior to re-fretting.
 First the back of the body, the joint to which is separating in a number of places, will need to be taken off, linings etc. cleaned off before re-fixing/gluing.
 This will give the opportunity for inspection of the internal structure & completion of any repairs/re-fixing which may be needed to braces etc.